AdamWestbrook/adamwestbrook.github.io/_posts/2018-06-26-what-am-i-going-to-write.md

 ---
 layout: single
 title: What am I going to write about today?
-On being creatively present.
+On being creatively present
 date: 2018-06-26
 ---